- 6 Steps to Roll Out AI in Your CompanySeptember 16, 2018

-So human roles aren’t disappearing – in fact, Paul Daugherty, Accenture’s Chief Technology and Innovation Officer, argues that AI is actually creating new human career paths.
-Paul’s talks about 3 new jobs A.I. is creating: Trainers, Explainers, and Sustainers.
+So, human roles aren’t disappearing – in fact, Paul Daugherty, Accenture’s Chief Technology and Innovation Officer, argues that AI is actually creating new human career paths.
+Paul talks about 3 new jobs A.I. is creating: Trainers, Explainers, and Sustainers.

-While the autonomous car doesn’t require a driver, it does require an Explainer to translate between tech and business units, Trainers to guide AI in its learning, and Sustainers to ensure everything works as designed.
+While the autonomous car doesn’t require a driver, it does require an Explainer to translate between tech and business units, a Trainer to guide AI in its learning, and a Sustainer to ensure everything works as designed.

-The same is true of Vending Analytics (and other application we are working), where inventory management, product selection, and placement are optimized using the power of collaborative intelligence.
-Vending machine operators or category planners aren’t being displaced by AI – their job is being made easier and more insightful than ever before while revenue streams are being optimized for growth.
+The same is true of Vending Analytics and our other in-development applications, where inventory management, product selection, and placement are optimized using the power of collaborative intelligence.
+Vending machine operators or category planners aren’t being displaced by AI.
+Instead, their job is being made easier and more insightful than ever before while revenue streams are being optimized for growth.

-In most cases, HIVERY acts as both Explainers and Trainers, while our customers are Sustainers who ensure our AI applications are making recommendations align with their business goals.
+In most cases, HIVERY acts as both an Explainer and a Trainer, while our customers are Sustainers who ensure our AI applications are making recommendations that align with their business goals.

 Since 2013, jobs requiring AI skills have grown over 450 percent.
 Active AI startups have grown by 1400 percent since 2000.
 This modern tool is not only creating jobs, but it’s carrying a large portion of the economy on its back in the process.

-The fear and doubt surrounding AI typically revolve around how it interacts with humans.
-Perspectives on AI are shifting now that AI is permeating into the society.
+The fear and doubt surrounding AI typically revolve around its interaction with humans.
+Nevertheless, perspectives on AI are shifting now that AI is permeating into the society.
 Digital assistants like Amazon’s Alexa and Apple’s Siri, for instance, are now used by half the population, and 68 percent of users believe AI is less biased than humans.

-I think for AI augmentation to work well with humans, it’ll require an element of humanization through a personality.
-We might consider in the prospect of “personality donors” similar to “blood donors” who might “donate” parts of their personality for specific tasks requiring intense human interaction.
+Arguably, for AI augmentation to work well with humans, it requires an element of humanization through personality development.
+We might consider the prospect of “personality donors”, similar to “blood donors”, who will “donate” parts of their personality for specific tasks requiring intense human interactions.

-A medical practitioner whose concerned patient interaction requires empathy and confidence or in customer service roles with an irate customers that require calm, understanding and politeness on the phone.
-Here is a great example of AI personality and humanization.
-In fact the Google has an entire team dedicated to it), and acting too little (or too much) like a human can make AI creepy leading to Uncanny valley.
-So this is a balancing act and as much as art than science.
+Application examples can vary from a medical practitioner whose concerned patient requires empathy and confidence in their interaction to a customer support specialist dealing with an irritated customer who requires a calm, understanding and polite interaction over the phone.
+Below is a great example of AI application that synthesises elements of humanization and personality.
+In fact, Google has an entire team dedicated to it.
+Yet, acting too little (or too much) like a human can make AI creepy leading to Uncanny valley.
+So, this is a balancing act; and art in itself as much as it is science.

-It’s natural to fear change and the unknown, and Hollywood certainly hasn’t made trusting robots any easier.
+It’s natural to fear change and the unknown.
+Hollywood certainly hasn’t made trusting robots any easier.
 But the next phase of the industrial revolution is upon us, and our creativity, morality, and emotion are the strengths we’ll always hold over machines.

 3 new jobs A.I. is creating: Trainers, explainers, and sustainers